j0naslarss0n/iotCloudSolution/README.md

 <h3 align="center">Grafana </h3>

 Grafana is nice tool I hadn't used before.
 From Grafana I was able to connect and get the data from Timestream DB, addressing the database and table with a SQL-query.
 I found it quite intriguing that the gap of 2-4 C between my measurement and that from SMHI.
-While SMHIs is accurate, my measure could indicate of heat leakage from the house, my camparibly poor hardware, or that my house is in a urban neighberhood and not in the open on a airport.
-Regardless I found it interesting.
+While SMHIs is accurate, my measure could indicate of heat leakage from the house, my camparibly poor hardware, or that my house is in a urban neighberhood and not in the open on a airport, and of course sun light should be taken into account.
+Regardless I found the differens quite it interesting.

 The query made in Grafana for the my RPi3_B, one of the datasets.